Symplectic log Kodaira dimension $-\infty$, affine-ruledness and unicuspidal rational curves: Rational manifolds

-For a quasi-minimal pair of first kind $(X,\omega,D)$ viewed as part of a symplectic log Calabi-Yau pair $(X,\omega,D\cup C_{E_{\text{min}}})$, we can firstly perform all the non-toric blowdowns in the minimal reduction procedure for $(X,\omega,D\cup C_{E_{\text{min}}})$ and then part of the toric blowdowns at those $(-1)$-components which are not adjacent to $C_{E_{\text{min}}}$.
-This motivates the following definition and explains the use of the term "partially" in this context.
+For a quasi-minimal pair of the first kind $(X,\omega,D)$, viewed as part of a symplectic log Calabi-Yau pair $(X,\omega, D\cup C_{E_{\text{min}}})$, we may first carry out all non-toric blowdowns in the minimal reduction procedure for $(X,\omega, D\cup C_{E_{\text{min}}})$, and then perform only those toric blowdowns along $(-1)$-components that are not adjacent to $C_{E_{\text{min}}}$.
+This motivates Definition \ref{def:partialmin} and explains the term ``partially'' in this setting.
+In particular, when $D$ is quasi-minimal of first kind which is also partially minimal, the $(-1)$-component in $D$ can only appear at the first or the last one in the chain of spheres.
+We emphasize that, although the notion is motivated by quasi-minimal pairs of the first kind, it is also defined for quasi-minimal pairs of the second kind; we will rely on this in Section~\ref{section:psedolcy}.